IQ (Intelligence Quotient)

 🧠 IQ (Intelligence Quotient): The Neuroscience of Human Reasoning

-“IQ (Intelligence Quotient)” — or intellectual intelligence — is one of the most fundamental concepts in Cognitive Neuroscience.
+“IQ (Intelligence Quotient)” — or intellectual intelligence — remains one of the most foundational and widely studied constructs in the field of Cognitive Neuroscience.

 🧠 1.
 Definition of IQ (Intelligence Quotient)